daemonio/docker-iota-testnet/README.md

     $ docker build -t="docker-iota-testnet" .
     $ docker run --rm -d -p 14265:14265 docker-iota-testnet

-The build process download `iri-1.4.2.1.jar` from the main repository.
+The build process downloads `iri-1.4.2.1.jar` from the ~this~ repository.
 This was the version the worked the most for me.
+You can download the same version in the main repo.

 Wait the server goes up.
 You can see if the server is up with the following command: